How to Grow Your Business into a Larger Business

 The most obvious is to open stores in new locations.
 New locations can also be virtual, such as a website with an online store.
 Another approach is to extend your reach through advertising.
 Once you’ve identified a new market, you might advertise in select media that targets that market.
 If your new market consists of a younger demographic, you may want to use social media for advertising.

 Remember the analogy of the big fish in the small pond?
 That’s essentially how this strategy for growing your business works.
 The niche market is the pond; a narrowly defined group of customers.
-Think of them as a subset whose needs are not being met and concentrate on meeting those unmet needs.
+Think of them as a subset of the larger market, whose needs are not being met, and concentrate on meeting those unmet needs.
 A nursery, for instance, might specialize in roses while a home design business might focus on window treatments.

 Bear in mind that when we’re talking about growing your business, we’re actually talking about growing your business’s bottom line.
 And the difference between pre-tax and post-tax money can make this a very effective growth strategy.
 There are two main approaches to cutting costs; liquidating your “loser” products and improving your inventory turnover.